cjpais/writing/serve/day/jan27_2021/index.md

 model similar to GPT-3.

 Before diving into any of this I think we should find some course sylibi and see what they want me to read.
+Let's take a look at UCSD's grad courses.